mratanusarkar/tickersnap/README.md

 [Quick Start](#-quick-start)
 |

+Tickersnap provides streamlined access to comprehensive Indian stock market data from [Tickertape IN](https://www.tickertape.in), enabling powerful financial analysis, automated screening, and market sentiment tracking.

 </div>

-Tickersnap provides streamlined access to comprehensive Indian stock market data from [www.tickertape.in](https://www.tickertape.in), enabling powerful financial analysis, automated screening, and market sentiment tracking.

-## 📝 Responsible Use
+---

 > [!IMPORTANT]
 > - This library heavily relies on the (unofficial) public APIs from Tickertape IN.